 - 42% more likely to improve the candidate experience

-Driving Diversity, Equity, and Inclusion (DEI).
+Challenge: Driving Diversity, Equity, and Inclusion (DEI).

-In addition, as companies seek to diversify their leadership teams and boards, embedding DEI-based competencies into talent assessments can ensure organizations are hiring or promoting leaders with the capabilities to drive DEI initiatives.
+Also, as companies seek to diversify their leadership teams and boards, embedding DEI-based competencies into talent assessments can ensure organizations are hiring or promoting leaders with the capabilities to drive DEI initiatives.
 For example, XBInsight’s talent assessment now includes a DEI competency that measures a candidate’s ability to contribute to an inclusive environment for diverse people, including:

 - Support creativity and collaboration across groups